borist/SublimePaneNavigation/README.md

 Configuring
 -----------
 If you would like part of the available functionality (for example, if you only want the split pane navigation), simply comment out the key bindings for the unwanted functionality.
-Additionally, if you would like to change the key bindings, simply edit the "Key Bindings" file available in the preferences menu: `Preferences->Package Settings->SublimePaneNavigation->Key Bindings - Default`.
+Additionally, if you would like to change the key bindings, simply edit the "Key Bindings" file available in the preferences menu: `Preferences->Package Settings->Pane Navigation->Key Bindings - Default`.